microsoft/iot-curriculum/labs/iot/environment-monitor/steps/anomaly-detection.md

 In this step you performed more advanced analytics to detect and visualize anomalies in the data.

-In the [next step](./build-ai-models.md) you will build AI models to make predictions on temperatures.
+In the [next step](./clean-up.md) you will clean up your resources.